 It’s a fact that Technical analysis and EOD are inseparable.
 The EOD full form in the share market is absolutely vital to calculate different indicators that can help us make a decision with our orders.
 Here are some common technical indicators based on EOD data:

-- Moving Averages: Moving average has always been a practical indicator for traders.
+- Moving Averages: Moving averages have always been a practical indicator for traders.
 EOD prices will form a line along with the chart and are used to recognize support and resistance lines.

 - Candlestick Patterns: Japanese candlesticks are also formed based on opening and closing prices EOD.

-- EOD report meaning: All activities (opening and closing prices and trading volumes) traders looking for, can be found in an EOD report.
+- EOD report meaning: All activities (opening and closing prices and trading volumes) that traders are looking for can be found in an EOD report.
 This report helps traders to understand market performance.

 - EOD full form in finance: The end of the trading day shows the most important data for financial analysis.